DaviAraujoCC/Githubrunner-operator/README.md

     type: "PercentRunnersBusy" // Strategy type
     scaleUpThreshold: '0.8' // Scale up threshold indicates which percentage of runners must be busy to scale up
     scaleDownThreshold: '0.5' // Scale down threshold indicates which percentage of runners must be busy to scale down
-    scaleUpFactor: '1.5' // Scale up factor indicates the multiplier that will be used to increase the number of replicas
+    scaleUpMultplier: '1.5' // Scale up Multplier indicates the multiplier that will be used to increase the number of replicas
-    scaleDownFactor: '0.5' // Scale down factor indicates the multiplier that will be used to decrease the number of replicas EOF
+    scaleDownMultiplier: '0.5' // Scale down Multiplier indicates the multiplier that will be used to decrease the number of replicas
+EOF

 $ kubectl create -f githubrunnerautoscaler-example.yaml